aesuli/ics/README.md

 ```
 > ics-webapp
 ```
-In any case it can be launched from the `ics-webapp.py` script:
+From the root directory of a source code copy, it can be launched from the `ics-webapp.py` script:
 ```
+Linux/Mac:
-> python scripts/ics-webapp.py
+>PYTHONPATH=. python ics/scripts/ics-webapp.py

+Windows:
+>set PYTHONPATH=.
+>python ics/scripts/ics-webapp.py
 ```
 When launched, the app will print the URL at which it is accessable.
 ```
+[30/Mar/2022:15:31:59] ENGINE Bus STARTING
+[30/Mar/2022:15:31:59] ENGINE Started monitor thread 'Autoreloader'.
+[30/Mar/2022:15:31:59] ENGINE Serving on http://127.0.0.1:8080
+[30/Mar/2022:15:31:59] ENGINE Bus STARTED
+[30/Mar/2022:15:31:59] ENGINE Started monitor thread 'Session cleanup'.
 ```
-The first time, only the `admin` user is defined, with password `adminadmin`.
+After the installation, only the `admin` user is defined, with password `adminadmin`.

 ## Configuration